DONNWILZY/hngTaskOne/README.md

 Express.js: A web application framework for building APIs and web applications.

-MongoDB (not shown in this example): A NoSQL database for data storage.
-(WILL FURTHER IMPLMENT DATA TO BE STORES AND QUERIED FROM DB)
+MongoDB  A NoSQL database for data storage.

 ---